The True Cost of Assisted Living in 2025 and How Families Are Paying For It

 • State Variability

-• Since HCBS waivers have limited enrollment, those eligible but who have not reached the limit may be subjected to delays in receiving benefits.
+• HCBS waivers have limited enrollment, so eligibility does not mean immediate enrollment.
+Hence, other eligible applicants might be subjected to waitlists, resulting in delays in receiving benefits.